G-Wang12/Summer-Camp-Site/README.md

 # Summer Camp Website

 Welcome to the Summer Camp Website repository!
-This project is a website built using React and TypeScript to manage and display information about a summer camp.
+This project is a website built using React and TypeScript to manage and display information about [Cali Camp](https://cali-camp-toronto.vercel.app/).

 ## Table of Contents